Willem Baptist

-Willem Baptist (born 1979) is a Dutch filmmaker and documentary-director.
+Willem Baptist (born 1979) is a Dutch filmmaker, documentary-director and film producer.

+Career

+He graduated from Willem de Kooning Academy in 2009, having received notable prizes for his studentshorts.

 His documentary I’m Never Afraid!
 (2010) won a Golden Gate Award at San Francisco International Film Festival, Documentary Short Grand Jury Prize at Atlanta Film Festival, and a Kinderkast Jury award non-fiction at Cinekid Festival.
-His documentary Wild Boar (2013) had its international premieres in competition at respectively Visions du Réel (Switzerland), Hot Docs International Documentary Festival (Canada) and AFI Docs (USA).
+His documentary Wild Boar (2013) premiered at Hot Docs, AFI Docs, and Visions du Réel, where it was awarded a Special Mention for best short film.

-In 2016 Imposible Magazine reported Baptist was shooting a feature documentary titled Instant Dreams in Berlin and California.
-Instant Dreams will have its premiere at the International Documentary Film Festival Amsterdam in 2017, where it will be competing in the First Appearance Competition and Dutch Documentary Competition.
+In 2016 Imposible Magazine reported Baptist was shooting a documentary titled Instant Dreams in Berlin and Los Angeles.
+The same year, the feature film Young Wrestlers, he co-wrote and was directed by Mete Gümürhan, received a Special Mention from the jury at the Berlin International Film Festival.

+Instant Dreams premiered at the International Documentary Film Festival Amsterdam in 2017, where it competed in the First Appearance Competition.
+The European premiere was at Visions du Reel.
+In the United States the film premiered at Slamdance Film Festival.
+The film was internationally released; theatrically and on streaming platforms.
+Instant Dreams was nominated for a Golden Calf, Rose d'Or, Doc Alliance-award and holds a positive score on Rotten Tomatoes, rating it ‘fresh’ based on critic reviews.

 In 2018 The Saugatuck Center for the Arts, present the Midwest premiere of the Instant Dreams documentary at 7 p.m.
 Friday, October 19, and was a feature an on-site Polaroid portrait studio in the lobby.

+From 2007 to 2013, he was co-owner of production company Kaliber Film.
+Since 2014, he has been co-founder and co-owner of Tangerine Tree, a Rotterdam-based production company in the Netherlands.